Skip to content

 GA100 SM (click on image to expand it).

-The A100 SM provides higher performance and new features compared to the previous Volta and Turing generations.
+The A100 with 108 SMs provides higher performance and new features compared to the previous Volta and Turing generations.
 Key SM features are briefly highlighted below, check out the Ampere architecture white paper for additional details.
 NVIDIA also provides a dedicated tuning guide for the Ampere-based GPUs, enabling developers to take advantage of the new features.

 For more resources on how to program and develop your code on the A100 GPUs and NVIDIA GPUs in general, see the CUDA programming language and PGI compiler, NVIDIA HPC SDK (A Comprehensive Suite of Compilers, Libraries, and Tools for HPC) materials available from NVIDIA.